-Except ERC Proof of Concept, all topics in the 2023-2024 Work Programme are Type 2.
+So far, except ERC Proof of Concept, all lump sum topics under Horizon Europe are Type 2.

 Writing a lump sum proposal

 - To write a lump sum proposal, you: - Use the standard Horizon Europe application form - Present the objectives and methodology of your project and address the expected outcomes and impacts as in any Horizon Europe proposal - Describe in detail the activities covered by each work package. - To define and justify the lump sum, you need to provide a detailed budget table with cost estimations. - The detailed budget table is an Excel file.
 You must download it from the online submission system, fill it and submit it as an annex to the Part B of your application form.